Mason Bee Care

 Emerging from their cocoons in the spring, they fly in cooler and wetter weather than honey bees.
 Instead of living in a hive, mason bees live in pre-made holes and every female bee takes care of her own nest.

-Mason bees are named after masonry for a reason since female mason bees protect each nesting chamber with a wall of clayey mud.
+In the spring, female mason bees protect each nesting chamber with a wall of clayey mud.
+They're named after masons for a good reason and they're picky about the mud they need.
 If mason bees can't find clayey mud nearby their bee house, they simply won't nest and will fly away to find another site.

 It's the time of year to talk about the bees and the bees!
 Even though the world is home to a huge diversity of bee species, they all share a common feature - mother bees are able to choose the sex of each egg!
 Learn how sex determination works and why we all need to avoid neonic pesticides.